anastasyapratiwi/sql-playground/README.md

 Hopefully, I can update this repository along the way.
 Thank you for being one of my witnesses.
 Wish you so many great things in life!

+-- 2. WHY SQL? --
+SQL is a very essential programming language, especially for database.
+Without SQL, we can't store our data and build a strong infrastructure such as data pipelines.

+Although it's very important for data engineers, data analysts also need to master it.
+Think the data storage as a library full of cryptic codes, it's the job of data analysts to  gather informations and translate it for the people to understand.

+Companies continue to digitalize their data.
+Artificial Intelligence (AI) transform our lives.
+But there is no AI strategy, without data strategy.
+Clean data is crucial.
+All starts with a row of SQL code.

--- 2. CERTIFICATES OF COMPLETION --
+-- 3. CERTIFICATES OF COMPLETION --

--- 3. MY SOCIALS --
+-- 4. MY SOCIALS --